The Forensic Records Society

 Two men with a passion for vinyl create a society for the appreciation of records.
 Their aim is simple: to elevate the art of listening by doing so in forensic detail.
 The society enjoys moderate success in the back room of their local pub, The Half Moon, with other enthusiasts drawn to the initial promise of the weekly gathering.

-Bickering, desertion, subterfuge and rivalry.
-A hilarious novel which from a simple premise grows into a profound analysis on how societies-small and large- work.
+Bickering, desertion, subterfuge, and rivalry.
+A hilarious novel that from a simple premise grows into a profound analysis of how societies-small and large- work.